-Our products consist primarily of prescription vitamins and our recently approved product IMVEXXY®, which we began selling during the third quarter of 2018.
-We sell our name brand and generic prescription products primarily through wholesale distributors and retail pharmacy distributors.
-We have one performance obligation related to prescription products sold through wholesale distributors, which is to transfer promised goods to a customer and two performance obligations related to products sold through retail pharmacy distributors, which are to: (1) transfer promised goods and (2) provide customer service for an immaterial fee.
+We sell our name brand and generic prescription products primarily through wholesale distributors and retail pharmacies.
+We have one performance obligation related to prescription products sold through wholesale distributors, which is to transfer promised goods to a customer, and two performance obligations related to products sold through retail pharmacies, which are to: (1) transfer promised goods and (2) provide customer service for an immaterial fee.
 We treat shipping as a fulfillment activity rather than as a separate obligation.
 We recognize prescription revenue only when we satisfy performance obligations by transferring a promised good or service to a customer.
 A good or service is considered to be transferred when the customer receives the goods or service or obtains control.
 Control refers to the customer's ability to direct the use of, and obtain substantially all of the remaining benefits from, an asset.
-All of our performance obligations, and associated revenue, are transferred to customers at a point in time.
 Based on our contracts, we invoice customers once our performance obligations have been satisfied, at which point payment is unconditional.
 We disclose receivables from contracts with customers separately in the statement of financial position.
 Payment for goods or services sold by us is typically due between 30 and 60 days after an invoice is sent to the customer.